 Learn a language comprehensively

-It is a big mistake to study exclusively grammar or vocabulary.
-It makes no sense to know a lot of words, but not be able to form a sentence, and it is also pointless to study a bunch of grammatical constructions if a person does not know the words.
+“A big mistake is to study only grammar or vocabulary.
+It makes no sense to know a lot of words, but not be able to form a sentence.
+And it’s just as pointless to study a bunch of grammatical constructions if a person doesn’t know the words.”

 You don't have to learn everything from a book

-Start individually, continue in a group and finish on your own
+Start individually, continue in a group, finish on your own

-This makes it easier to remember how in a foreign language there will be "spoon", "cup" and other words used.
-You can also make sentences with new words - this helps to remember them in the first stages.
-And then, so that the studied expressions do not lie in a passive vocabulary, start using them during speech.
+“It’s easier to remember how “spoon”, “cup” and other used words will be in a foreign language.
+You can make sentences with new words - this helps to remember them in the early stages.
+And then, so that the studied expressions do not lie in the passive vocabulary, you should start using them during speech.

-It is very important to find your own word norm that you can learn per day.
-To do this, you can increase the number of words daily - and so you will feel your maximum.
+It is very important to find your own norm of words that you can learn per day.
+To do this, you can increase the number of words daily - and this way you will feel your maximum.

 Subscribe to foreign accounts and YouTube channels

-It helps you stay toned and learn new words every day.
-YouTube videos help boost your listening experience much better than academic resources that sound too perfect.
+This helps to stay in good shape and learn new words daily.
+YouTube videos help improve listening skills much better than academic resources that sound too perfect.”

 Keep a personal diary